ragng-dohng/cse15l-lab-reports/lab-3-report.md

 We see that the output is now as expected (below):
 ![image](https://user-images.githubusercontent.com/111631103/221747040-4e9534f7-df3a-4bcb-a9ce-5ff1e61a190a.png)

 ### Way 4.
-Search with Multiple Patterns from a File
+Search with Patterns "read" from a File
 Now, the patterns to be matched could be very long and using -e option to specify for every one isn't always ideal, so we can use grep to refer to a text file which has all the pattern to be matched, e.g. given `pattern.txt`, thus `$ grep -o -f pattern.txt written_2/travel_guides/berlitz1/*.txt | w`.
 Note, the `|` is what is called a pipeline in which we "pipe" the resulting output into the next command (in this case, `wc`).

 ```